aavotins/HiQBioDiv_EGVs/docs/index.md

 2030" (No. 1-08/73/2023), funded by the Administrations of the Latvian Environmental Protection Fund;

-- Scientific research service project commissioned by AS "Latvijas valsts meži" (Latvian State Forests) "Improvement of the monitoring of the northern goshawk *Accipiter gentilis* and creation of a spatial model of habitat suitability" (Latvian State Forests document No. 5-5.5.1_000r_101_23_27_6);
+- Scientific research service project commissioned by the Joint Stock Company "Latvijas valsts meži" (Latvian State Forests) "Improvement of the monitoring of the northern goshawk *Accipiter gentilis* and creation of a spatial model of habitat suitability" (Latvian State Forests document No. 5-5.5.1_000r_101_23_27_6);